njmullen/FileShareServer/reports/phase-3.md

 ### Mechanism

-To implement protection against token forgery, we can modify our Token class to do two things.
-First, we can compute a hash of the token’s information and sign it with the GroupServer’s private key, Gp-1.
-This allows any third party receiving a token to verify the token’s authenticity by verifying the signature using the GroupServer’s public key, Gp.
+To implement protection against token forgery, we can modify our GroupServer such that after it has exchanged and agreed on a symmetric key with the client, it will pass the token, which is signed with the GroupServer's private key.
+The client can then verify the authenticity of the token by verifying the signature with the GroupServer's public key, which is a known key.
+Whenever the client wishes to pass that token to a FileServer, the FileServer can also verify the token's authenticity using the GroupServer's public key.

-Then, in our FileServer and GroupServer implementations, anytime a token is received from a client when connecting to a server, the server will extract the signature from the token being passed and pass that signature, along with the username stored in the token to the GroupServer.
-The GroupServer will then generate a token for that username with the information it already holds, and generate a signature over that new token.
-If the signature of that newly generated token matches the signature passed by the original token, it will permit the operations.
-If it does not, it will deny them.
-Having the GroupServer recompute a token and re-generate the signature will ensure that no contents of the token were modified while the signature remained intact.
-This verifies not only the signature of the token being passed, but the correctness of the information that token holds.

 ### Issuance of a Token
-1. GroupServer computes a signature of the token with its private key, Gp-1, and passes it to the user
+1. GroupServer computes a signature of the token with its private key, Gp-1, and passes the signed token to the user
-2. The GroupServer then issues the token to the user requesting it
-3. The user can verify the signature using the GroupServer’s public key, Gp.
+2. The user can verify the signature using the GroupServer’s public key, Gp.

 ### Ensuring Against Forgery
-1. When the FileServer or GroupServer are passed a token to perform an operation, they will first verify the signature by asking GroupServer to compute a new token with the original token’s username.
+1. When the FileServer or GroupServer are passed a token to perform an operation, they will first verify the signature by verifying the signature with the GroupServer's public key
-2. If the signature over the new token matches that of the original token, it will permit the operation.
-Otherwise, it will deny it.

 ### Correctness